Connecting shear-flow and vortex array instabilities in annular atomic superfluids

-The stability of the vortex necklace can be analyzed using the point vortex model\cite{supp} (PVM), where each vortex is treated as a point particle advected by the velocity field generated by all other vortices.
-The vortex motion is thus determined by the background flow which, in turn, emerges as a phenomenon associated with the vortex dynamics.
-The KHI appears as a departure from the initial ordered vortex configuration with characteristic rates given by \cite{aref, havelock}
+We analyze the spectral dependence of $\sigma_m$ for different relative velocities using the point vortex model \cite{supp} (PVM).
+This model treats each vortex as a point particle advected by the velocity field generated by all other vortices.
+The vortex motion is thus determined by the background flow, which, in turn, emerges as a phenomenon associated with the vortex dynamics.
+As discussed in \cite{aref, havelock}, an instability appears as the departure from the initial ordered vortex configuration with characteristic rates given by

-where $k$ is the perturbation mode wavenumber, $\Gamma=h/M$ is the quantized vortex circulation, and $d_v=h/(M\Delta v)$ is the initial inter-vortex separation.
-The maximum growth rate $\sigma^*$, i.e.~the growth rate of the most unstable mode, is reached for $k^*=\pi/d_v$.
-This particular wavenumber sets a fundamental scaling law, $\sigma^*\propto {\Delta v}^2$, providing a direct hallmark of the instability.
-The mode $k^*$ is also the largest wavenumber that can be supported in a one-dimensional array of lattice constant $d_v$ (i.e.~a mode with a wavelength equal to $2d_v$).
-As such, the model can be meaningfully applied to describe our data only for $k \leq k^*$.
-In the limit of closely packed vortices $d_v\rightarrow 0$, Eq.~(\ref{eq:pvm}) reduces to $\sigma_\mathrm{PVM} \sim \frac{1}{2}k \Delta v$, which equals Kelvin's growth rate of a continuous vortex sheet\cite{charru} (i.e., a zero-width interface).
-The PVM thus extends the traditional KHI result to the case of a \textit{discrete} vortex sheet formed by a finite number of vortices, providing thus a \emph{microscopic} description of the instability.
-It predicts also a smooth change of the tangential flow between the two layers, except at the position of the vortices, resulting in a finite-size effective interface with half-width $\delta = \hbar/(M \Delta v)$ (Fig.~\ref{fig:Fig1}b, and Ref. \citenum{supp}).
+where $\Gamma=h/M$ is the quantized vortex circulation, and $d_v=h/(M\Delta v)$ is the initial inter-vortex separation.
+The maximum growth rate $\sigma^*$, i.e.~the growth rate of the most unstable mode, is reached for $k^*=\pi/d_v$, in agreement with the numerical results reported in Ref.~\citenum{carusotto}, where the instability of a linear array of vortices in a single-component BEC is characterized by solving the corresponding Bogoliubov problem.
+This particular wavenumber sets a fundamental scaling law, $\sigma^*\propto {\Delta v}^2$, providing an experimentally accessible hallmark of the instability.
+In the low-wavenumber limit, $kd_v \ll 1$, Eq.~(\ref{eq:pvm}) reduces to $\sigma_\mathrm{PVM} \sim \frac{1}{2}k \Delta v$, which equals Kelvin's growth rate of a continuous vortex sheet\cite{charru} (i.e., a zero-width interface).
+Hence, the PVM extends the classical KHI scenario to the case of a \textit{discrete} vortex sheet formed by a finite number of vortices.
+It also predicts a smooth change of the tangential flow between the two layers, except at the position of the vortices, resulting in a finite-size shear layer with half-width $\delta = \hbar/(M \Delta v)$ (Fig.~\ref{fig:Fig1}b, and Ref. \citenum{supp}).

-In classical fluid mechanics, the problem of the stability of a finite-width shear layer was first analyzed by Rayleigh \cite{rayleigh} who derived an interface-dependent growth rate as:

-Here, $\delta$ is the interface width and depends on the fluid's specifics and on the flow shear velocity.
-According to Eq.~(\ref{eq:RayleighFormula}), the instability only occurs for $k \delta \leq 0.64$, while the system is stable against perturbations with higher wavenumbers \cite{charru}.